 American Express® Gold Card

 What's covered: All American Express cards come with secondary coverage for rental cars, but benefits can vary.
 Generally, American Express's coverage applies for the first 30 days of the rental and you must charge the rental car purchase on the card to qualify for coverage.
-(American Express is a CardRatings advertiser).
+Terms apply.
+American Express is a CardRatings advertiser.

 To activate coverage for the American Express® Gold Card, you must decline the full collision damage waiver or only pay for the partial waiver the rental company offers.
 You must rent the car in your name and use the card to pay for the purchase.